QuentinRa/blog.quentinra.dev/maths/numerical-analysis/index.md

 These problems, when we have a differential equation and initials values, are called **Cauchy problems**.

-Under certain conditions, the <a href=https://en.wikipedia.org/wiki/Picard%E2%80%93Lindel%C3%B6f_theorem>Cauchy–Lipschitz theorem</a> ensures that the solution exists and is unique.
+Under certain conditions, the [Cauchy–Lipschitz theorem](https://en.wikipedia.org/wiki/Picard%E2%80%93Lindel%C3%B6f_theorem) ensures that the solution exists and is unique.

 <hr class="sr">

 ## Euler